Delimaci/gabi/README.md

 # gabidesign.uk (v1)

 Welcome to my portfolio project built with [Next.js](https://nextjs.org) and TypeScript!
-This project showcases my skills and experience as a software engineer, highlighting key projects and technologies I have worked with.
+This project showcases my skills and experience as a data engineer, highlighting key projects and technologies I have worked with.

 ## Table of Contents